 Where to live in Hanoi

-Choosing a place to live in Hanoi is extremely hard when you have never visited and have no idea of what the city is like.
+Choosing a place to live in Hanoi can be hard when you have never visited and have no idea of what the city is like.
 Even when you have lived here for a short while you may still not really know what each district or area is like and you might unwittingly be living in an area that is not really suited to you.

 RentABike is based in Tay Ho but we have customers who live all over the city.
 We are happy to rent to everyone regardless of where they live in the capital.
 Wherever you are going to live you will need a motorbike.
 This might be for commuting to and from work or it may just be for running to the shops.
 Either way, we have something for you.
 Take a look at our bikes here and reviews on our service here.